-One of the measures of inclusion of a specific culture is the quality of media portrayals of members that culture.
-The transition from merely stereotypical, to more complex, multi-dimensional characters is all important.
+One of the measures of inclusion of a specific culture is the quality of media portrayals of members of that culture.
+The transition from merely stereotypical, to more complex, multi-dimensional characters is all-important.
 Despite multiple attempts, ABC, much lauded in recent years for its culturally diverse casting and development ideas, has not yet accomplished this in its portrayals of characters with Asperger's.

 The writers appear to have missed a few key things in their research:

 - People with Asperger's are individuals.
 The profile of skills and deficits vary with each person's personality and makeup.
-Some may effect the person only slightly, others very strongly - and the same diagnostic criteria may manifest is a completely different way in two different individuals.
+Some may affect the person only slightly, others very strongly—and the same diagnostic criteria may manifest in a completely different way in two different individuals.

 - Adults are different than kids.
 While Asperger's is classed as a pervasive development disorder, meaning it doesn't go away, that doesn't mean it remains exactly the same throughout the lifespan.
 We learn and adapt.
 An adult, the age of Dr. Dixon, in this type of occupation, would have had to develop coping mechanisms to deal with her symptoms.
 She would have learned, at least to some degree, to put a veneer of "normalcy" over her more off-putting traits in order to get along in the world.